Criminal Justice (CJ)

 Prerequisite(s): CJ 200, CJ 325, and CJ 326; Senior standing or consent of instructor.

-Description: Senior level seminar designed to explore and discuss issues, problems, and challenges in the administration and management of criminal justice organizations.
+Description: Senior level seminar that explores and discusses the challenges and issues in the administration and management of criminal justice organizations.

 Note: Approved for the Arts and Sciences upper-level requirement in written communication (WR).